CICD-Company/Secure-baseline/README.md

 # Secure-baseline
-Repository with all the security measures implemented.
+Repository with all the security measures and checks implemented.